firebase/flutterfire/packages/firebase_admob/README.md

 ### iOS

-Create an "App" in firebase and generate a GoogleService-info.plist file.
+Create an "App" in Firebase and generate a `GoogleService-info.plist` file.
 This file needs to be embedded in the projects "Runner/Runner" folder using Xcode.

 https://firebase.google.com/docs/ios/setup#create-firebase-project -> Steps 1-3

 ### Android

-Create an "App" in firebase and generate a google-service.json file.
+Create an "App" in Firebase and generate a `google-service.json` file.
 This file needs to be embedded in you projects "android/app" folder.

 https://firebase.google.com/docs/android/setup#create-firebase-project -> Steps 1-3.1